ImageMagick/Usage-Markdown/canvas/index.md

 Just one final word of warning.
 Other IM operators can also use the random number generator, such as the "`-fx`" '`rand()`' function, the "`-virtual-pixel`" '`random`' setting the "`-random-threshold`" dither operator, and the "`-noise`" operator.
-As such is a good idea to seed the generator immediately before your specific use of the random number generator.
+As such, is a good idea to seed the generator immediately before your specific use of the random number generator.

 As of IM v6.3.4-3, you can also re-randomize the generator using "`+seed`".
 So placing this setting after your 'seeded plasma' will ensure that any later operators correctly generate a randomized result if desired.